-State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement District of Columbia Information covered: Personal information of District of Columbia residents.
+State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Click here to review text of statute (see D.C Code, Title 28, Subtitle II, Chapter 39, Subchapter II, §§28-3851 et seq) Information covered: Personal information of District of Columbia residents.
 Definition includes any number or code or combination of numbers or codes, such as account number, security code, access code, or password, that allows access to or use of an individual's financial or credit account.
 Important definitions: "Security Breach" means unauthorized acquisition of computerized or other electronic data, or any equipment or device storing such data, that compromises the security, confidentiality or integrity of personal information maintained by the person or business.
 Subject to statute: Any person or entity who conducts business in the District of Columbia, and who, in the course of such business, owns or licenses computerized or other electronic data that includes personal information.
 Third party recipients: Any covered entity who maintains, handles or otherwise possesses computerized or other electronic data that includes personal information that the covered entity does not own must notify the owner or licensee of the information of any security breach in the most expedient time possible following discovery of the breach.
-Written or electronic notice must be provided to victims of a security breach within the most expedient time possible and without unreasonable delay, unless a law enforcement agency determines that notice will impede a criminal investigation (in which case notification is delayed until authorized by law enforcement).
-Substitute notice is available by means prescribed in the statute if costs to exceed \$50,000, affected class exceeds 100,000 persons, or covered entity has insufficient contact information.
+Written or electronic notice must be provided to victims of a security breach within the most expedient time possible and without unreasonable delay, unless a law enforcement agency determines that notice will impede a criminal investigation (in which case notification is delayed until authorized by law enforcement). • Substitute notice is available by means prescribed in the statute if costs to exceed \$50,000, affected class exceeds 100,000 persons, or covered entity has insufficient contact information.
 Other obligations: Any covered entity that must notify more than 1,000 persons at one time of a security breach is also required to notify without unreasonable delay consumer reporting agencies.
 Encryption Safe Harbor: None.
 Other exemptions: A covered entity is deemed in compliance with the District of Columbia statute if it maintains and complies with its own notification procedures as part of an information security policy and whose procedures are consistent with the timing requirements of the District of Columbia. statute.
 Any covered entity subject to GLBA is exempt.
 A waiver of the statute is void and unenforceable.
 Attorney General may recover a civil penalty not to exceed \$100 for each violation, the costs of the action, and reasonable attorney's fees.
 Each failure to provide a District of Columbia resident with notification is a separate violation.
 Attorney General may also bring petition for temporary or permanent injunctive relief and for an award of restitution for property lost or damages suffered by District of Columbia residents.
 Any District of Columbia resident may bring a civil action to recover actual damages, the costs of the action, and reasonable attorney's fees.
-Actual damages, including pain and suffering.
+Actual damages may not include dignitary damages, including pain and suffering.
 Private Cause of Action: Yes.
 Enforcement by Attorney General and individuals.
-Return to Index of States